MikeQp98/MikeQp98/README.md

 # Hello 👋🏾 👩🏾‍💻 I´m Michael Peters

+I am a young man, who has always been interested in learning new things and taking advantage of time very well, I do not usually give up easily, I usually try many times until I finally find the solution.
+Similarly, I have always been interested in the world of technology and computers.
+If you need help with any project, just contact me, and I'll gladly give you a hand.

-🌱 I’m currently learning JavaScript
+-🌱 I’m currently learning JavaScript
-👯 I’m looking to collaborate on WEB Projects
+-👯 I’m looking to collaborate on WEB Projects
-🤔 I’m looking for help with API (development)
+-🤔 I’m looking for help with API (development)
-⚡ Fun fact: If I'm not found here, I'll most probably watch F1!!!!!
+-⚡ Fun fact: If I'm not found here, I'll most probably watch F1!!!!!

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love to make friends.</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> 😊</em>